michibau/BaudSniffer/README.md

             return True
 ```

-If all the point above are fulfilled the serial properties like baudrate etc. should be correct.
+If all the points above are fulfilled the serial properties like baudrate etc. should be correct.

-# Possible Options from pySerial
+# Possible options from pySerial

 It's based on pySerial. pySerial provides the following options: